THIS IS IT

 OUT NOW • CLICK TO ORDER

-"A delicious, queer wonder of a book...This Is It is a consistently surprising unraveling of one family’s history that immerses us in a propulsive journey spanning decades.
+"A delicious, queer wonder of a book...that immerses us in a propulsive journey spanning decades.
 Author Matthew Fox will leave you both profoundly moved and deeply entertained, wishing you could spend a little more time in the saga he’s so tenderly offered us."

 — Peter Knegt, CBC presenter, writer,